Vocal Stimming in Children with Autism: What You Need to Know

 From time to time, we all might have repetitive vocal behaviors.
 You might, for example, hum a few lines of a familiar song while concentrating or relaxing.

-However, people with autism typically stim more often and with more intensity because their stims have a purpose and meaning to them.
+However, people with autism typically stim more often and with more intensity because their stims have a purpose - which is usually connected to their body’s level of regulation.
 It is common for kids and teens with autism to produce vocal stims in addition to motor stims.

 What triggers vocal stimming?